-The group focuses on identifying molecular alterations underlying cancer initiation and progression in gynecologic cancers, aiming to improve knowledge on disease development and progression.
+The group focuses on identifying molecular alterations underlying cancer initiation and progression in gynecologic cancers.

 The group’s projects

 During the past few years the group has done extensive work to identify biomarkers for gynecologic cancers.
 Among others, they have established the usefulness of Estrogen Receptor (ER), Progesterone Receptor (PR) and Androgen receptor (AR) as biomarkers in endometrial cancer.
 The MOMATEC2 study (ClinicalTrials.gov Identifier: NCT02543710), a phase 4 implementation trial, is currently ongoing for validation of ER/PR status as a stratifier for lymphadenectomy in endometrial cancer.

 Molecular profiling of gynecologic cancers is a main focus of the group, with special interest in paired primary and metastatic lesions in endometrial cancer.
 This is motived by the fact that most cancer deaths are caused by development of metastases, and currently few treatment options are available for metastatic gynecologic cancers.
 Results from endometrial cancer were published in Nature Genetics in 2016 and is currently being followed-up in collaboration with Prof Beroukhim, The Broad Institute, USA.
 For cervical cancer, genetic alterations linked to subtypes of cervical cancer are of high interest and are studied in collaboration with Prof Ojesina, UAB, USA.